jordancrubin/watermeter/README.md

  The advanced watermeter project
   This one designed around the DAE Water Meter Model V-100P Most of these meters operate in the same manner, the difference can be adjusted as parameters in the instance creation.
+Saving works With either SPIFFS or SDFS as a compile time parameter.

   This was created as part of a larger irrigation project found at. https://www.youtube.com/c/jordanrubin6502

-WATERMETER WATERMETER(SignalGPIOpin,useInternalPullupResistor,measure[g|l],debounce,sdcard,metervalue,saveinterval)
+//WATERMETER::WATERMETER(int signalGPIOpin, bool useInternalPullups,char measure, long dbounce ,bool useFS, float incr, int saveInterval, bool debug)

 Using GPIO 15                            [15]